Josef Ludwig Holub

-The Professor Josef Ludwig Holub (5 February 1930 in Mladá Boleslav, (now Czech Republic) – 23 July 1999) was a Czech botanist who described a number of new species, worked on systematic reorganization of botanical groups, and contributed greatly to the study of European flora.
+Josef Ludwig Holub (5 February 1930 – 23 July 1999) was a Czech botanist.
+He described a number of new species, worked on systematic reorganization of botanical groups, and contributed greatly to the study of European flora.

 Biography

-Josef Holub studied at Charles University in Prague, becoming a lecturer in botany in 1953.
+Josef Holub was born on 5 February 1930 in Mladá Boleslav.
+He studied at Charles University in Prague, becoming a lecturer in botany in 1953.